picatz/layup/README.md

 ## HCL Syntax

 This projects provides a small [HCL]-based [DSL].
-The syntax is designed to be simple and easy for operators to understand and use, especially if they are already familiar with HCL.
+The syntax is designed to be simple and easy for operators to read and write, especially if they are already familiar with HCL.
+This syntax is then converted into a protocol buffer defined representation of the graph data, which enables it be easily consumed by other tools in a variety of formats, including JSON.

 It has a few basic components: